-In the noise-graph you will fond a blue beam "Details" if sound recordings are available.
+In the noise graph you will find a blue horizontal bar "Details" if sound records are available.

-A mouse click directly above a peak gives you detailed infos including the sound-track.
+A mouse click directly above a peak gives you detailed information including the sound recording.

 7. Live Camera

-In some noise-graphs you will fond a blue beam "Pictures"
+In some noise graphs you will find a blue horizontal bar "Pictures"

 A mouse click shows you the picture from this time.

 Basis for all calculations is the overflight detection.
 This means that stations with a poor overflight detection produce poor statistics.

 Only peaks which are shown with a 'O' in the graph are part of the statistics.